APeculiarCamber/Clique_ECS/README.md

     }

     // Systems should be added AFTER all groups.
 Order does not matter between entities and systems, however.
-    // Similar to groups, the system's component signature is specified by template packs (SContains and SNotContains).
+    // Similar to groups, the system'm_str component signature is specified by template packs (SContains and SNotContains).
     // Most importantly, Adding a system also requires providing a void function with one of the following signatures:
     // void(Cs*... cmps), void(Res*, Cs*... cmps), void(std::tuple<Cs*...> cmps), void(std::tuple<Res*, Cs*...> cmps).
     // This Cs list of component types is concatenated to the specified SContains type pack for the component signature.